 Field-hunting tip

-Look in hydrothermal veins in limestone country — that is the host setting where iltisite typically forms.
+Look in hydrothermal veins in limestone country, the host setting where iltisite typically forms.
 If you start seeing cinnabar, calomel, terlinguaite in float, you are in the right ground.
 Field specimens usually show a platy crystals, granular aggregates habit, so train your eye for that shape before scanning the outcrop.